jharwell/libra/docs/startup/config.rst

 Compiler Support
 ----------------

-- ``g++/gcc``
+- gcc/g++, version 9+
-- ``clang++/clang``
+- clang++/clang, version 17+
-- ``icpx/icx``
+- icpx/icx, version 2024.1+

-A recent version of any supported compiler can be selected as the ``CMAKE_<LANG>_COMPILER`` via command line.
-The correct compile options will be populated.
-Note that the C and CXX compiler vendors should always match, in order to avoid strange build issues (LIBRA warns if they don't).
-The exact version of the compiler you use doesn't really matter from LIBRA's perspective, because it allows you to specify the exact set of diagnostics to supply to the compiler (see :ref:`usage/project-local/variables`).
-Non-diagnostic flags passed to the compiler are common to all recent versions; additional configurability may be added in the future.
+Older compiler versions may or may not work.
+Note that the C and CXX compiler vendors should always match (e.g., GNU for gcc/g++), in order to avoid strange build issues (LIBRA warns if they don't).
 See :ref:`usage/compilers` for more details about supported compiler support.

-LIBRA comes with an internal set of diagnostics targeted at GCC 12, icc 18, and clang-16.
+LIBRA comes with an internal set of diagnostics targeted at GCC 12, icx 2025, and clang-21.

 ..
 IMPORTANT:: If you are want to use the Intel compiler suite, you will have to
                download and install it from Intel's website.
 It installs to a